 “For a long time it had seemed to me that life was about to begin–real life.
 But there was always some obstacle in the way, something to be gotten through first, some unfinished business, time still to be served, a debt to be paid.
 Then life would begin.
 At last it dawned on me that these obstacles were my life.” — Howland, Bette

-Now that you have discovered your purpose, it does not end here.
-This is when life truly begins. :D The next step is to set your life goals based on your purpose.
+Now that you discover your purpose, it does not end here.
+This is when life truly begins! :D The next step is to set your life goals based on your purpose.
 This is very important as setting goals ensure that you get the most out of your purpose and creates accountability for yourself.
 Days 2-5 of my Live a Better Life in 30 Days Program are about goal setting and creating your action plan.

 Managing Disconnects between Your Life and Purpose

 Depending on how you have been living your life before discovering your purpose, your current life path may be at odds with your real purpose.
 Perhaps your purpose is to advocate for animal rights, but you are working in an industry that contributes to animal cruelty.
 Maybe you want to raise the consciousness of humans but you work in a beauty company that keeps the consciousness of women low, in levels of fear, desire, and pride, so that they will keep buying beauty products.

 Instead of feeling liberated with your purpose, you may feel disjointed.
 Even though you have found your purpose and passion, you are now bound by your circumstances.
 You feel trapped and miserable because you can't do what you love.